 Fish oil supplements are another way to increase omega-3 intake if you are not getting enough through your diet.
 Your doctor may advise you to include fish oil supplements in your daily routine if you have a risk factor for heart disease and psoriasis.

 Heart disease is nothing to take lightly, and learning that you have an increased risk due to psoriasis can be a daunting caution signal.
 Take the risks seriously by vigilantly improving your lifestyle but without letting it stress you out.
-Consult your doctor or your board-certified dermatologist if you have any questions about your psoriasis and cardiovascular health.
+We have multiple locations throughout the country, so fill out our simple online form to get in touch with us.
+One of our local team members will reach out to you shortly to answer your questions or schedule an appointment for you to visit us soon.

 Find a location near me